khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 }
 ```

-This is how and what part of the element that will be affected
+The how and what part of the element

-We know the _color_ will be affected by appearing _green_
+The _color_ will be affected by appearing _green_

 ---
 # CSS Rules